NikelausM/irfl-buglocator-lsi/README.md

 ## Launch
 ### Setup
+To prepare a dataset for the application to process, follow the "Getting Started" instructions [here](https://github.com/exatoa/Bench4BL#getting-started).

+You must use Python 3 to run our notebook once the data has been processed as instructed in the aforementioned "Getting Started" section.

 To run application, first install [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html), then open a new console and enter:
 ```
 jupyter lab